tschaffter/raspberry-pi-htpc/README.md

 We can now run `startx` as a non-root user from an SSH terminal.

+### Enable the user to access video devices

+The user running Steam Link must be added to the group `video`, otherwise Steam Link will fail to connect to the computer running Steam.

+    $ sudo usermod --append --groups video $(whoami)
+    $ groups
+    tschaffter sudo video plugdev input

-### Start Steam Links
+### Start Steam Link manually

-Run the command below to start Steam Link:
+Run the command below to start Steam Link manually.

     startx steamlink

-We should then be greeted with the Welcome screen:
+We should then be greeted with Steam Link Welcome screen.
+If the wireless controller does not work on this screen, use a wireless keyboard or wait until we configure Steam Link to start using the X window manager `Openbox`.

 ![steamlink_welcome](pictures/steamlink_welcome.png)

-### Taking a screenshot using `xwd`
+### Taking a screenshot using Xwd

 To illustrate this guide, we need to take screenshots of X sessions.
 The command-line program `xwd` from the package `x11-apps` enables us to dump an